 Source: Bloomberg, 18/3/22

-China could serve as the marginal buyer of Russian energy and metals.
-It will be likely to put its military-industrial-technology sectors at the service of the Russians and could aim to fill part of the consumer goods void left by Western brands.
-Trade between Russia and China is likely to be financed in rubles or renminbi using China’s alternative international payment system (CIPS) and would be facilitated by Chinese policy banks that are immune from US commerce and sanctions.
+China will serve as the marginal buyer of Russian energy and metals.
+It will be likely to put its military-industrial-technology sectors at the service of the Russians and will aim to fill part of the consumer goods void left by Western brands.
+Trade between Russia and China will be financed in roubles or renminbi using China’s alternative international payment system (CIPS) and will be facilitated by Chinese policy banks that are immune from US commerce and sanctions.
 Our base-case assumption is therefore that Russia’s economy will face a significant decline in 2022 followed by slow-grind stagnation in the years to come, rather than an existential crisis and ultimate collapse, such as that faced by the Soviet Union between 1989 and 1991.

 If President Putin can prevent a precipitous decline in real living standards, maintain employment at acceptable levels and contain battlefield casualties to a level that prevents collapse in national morale, his state media propaganda, now the monopoly on domestic news, should help avert social revolution.
 Of course, the Russian status quo looks a lot less certain than it did a month ago, and Russia has already experienced two revolutions over the course of the 20th century, but our base case in this instance is a muddling through with Chinese support, for it would not be in Beijing’s interest to see the fall of the Putin regime, or a Russian bear grizzly and incapacitated on its northern frontier.

-PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
-Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
-Please note that strategy holdings and positioning are subject to change without notice.
+This is a financial promotion.
+These opinions should not be construed as investment or other advice and are subject to change.
+This material is for information purposes only.
+This material is for professional investors only.
+Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
+Please note that holdings and positioning are subject to change without notice.
+Compared to more established economies, the value of investments in emerging markets may be subject to greater volatility, owing to differences in generally accepted accounting principles or from economic, political instability or less developed market practices.
 Richard Bullock is an employee of BNY Mellon Investment Management Singapore and provides support to Newton Investment Management as a geopolitical strategist.
-For additional Important Information, click on the link below.